Oussema-Dallel/pixi-react-sample-app/README.md

-# Getting Started with Create React App
+# Getting Started with React and PixiJs

 This project is for the sole purpose to investigate how well pixi.js integrates with react without reliance on third party packages.